 We placed the bottle in the middle of the cardboard base and used strips of cardboard to make the frame of the volcano.
 Using masking tape, we taped one end of the cardboard strips to the top of the bottle, and then angled them down and taped to the cardboard base.
 This created the shape of the volcano and made a framework to support the paper mache.

 The kids helped to mix up a simple raw paper mache paste using flour and water and a bit of white glue.
 I didn’t measure but mixed water and white flour until it resembled pancake batter (about a 1:1 ratio).
 The consistency is actually up to you; both thick and thin pastes will work well.
 Add a bit of salt to prevent molding.
 I also always add a few big squeezes of white glue to the mixture to increase strength, but this is entirely optional.
 You can find some tips and recipes for making paper mache pastes here and here.

 Then it was time to let it dry!
-The kids took turns with a hair dryer, but became quickly bored with it.
+The kids took turns with a hairdryer, but became quickly bored with it.
 Ensure your volcano is fully dry and hard before painting.
-If you want to keep your volcano for awhile, any wet layers of newspaper will allow mold to grow.
-This can be prevented by not having too many layers of newspaper, or allowing a couple of layers to dry fully before adding more.
-Our volcano still had a a few damp spots the following day, and was not technically ready to be painted…but we couldn’t wait!
-I knew that we would only be keeping the volcano for a couple of days, so we went ahead and painted it anyways.
+If you want to keep your volcano for a while, any wet layers of newspaper will allow mold to grow.
+This can be prevented by not having too many layers of newspaper or allowing a couple of layers to dry fully before adding more.
+Our volcano still had a few damp spots the following day, and was not technically ready to be painted…but we couldn’t wait!
+I knew that we would only be keeping the volcano for a couple of days, so we went ahead and painted it anyway.